Hi there, my name is Michael.

 I am a fully qualified and experienced counsellor, cognitive behavioural therapist and clinical hypnotherapist and also a member of the BACP (British Association for Counselling and Psychotherapy).
 Working in accordance with their ethics and values, I offer a professional and confidential service within a safe, comfortable and non-judgemental environment.

-My approach is that of genuine openness, sensitivity and support, exploring issues such as stress, anxiety, depression, low self-confidence and self-esteem, work issues, relationships problems, anger, bereavement and loss, phobias, smoking, weight loss as well as many other issues.
+My approach is that of genuine openness, sensitivity and support, exploring issues such as stress - anxiety - depression - low self-confidence and self-esteem - work related issues - relationships issues - anger management - bereavement and loss - phobias - smoking - weight loss - as well as many other issues.

 The purpose of my counselling is to share and develop a mutual understanding towards clarity of the difficulties presented.
-My aim is to help you gain a perspective about whatever is troubling you, through working together, and exploring and developing positive outcomes.
-By looking at the difficulties in your life, we can together begin to start moving you towards becoming that person which you want to be.
+My aim is to help you gain a perspective about whatever is troubling you, through working together and exploring and developing positive outcomes.
+By looking at the difficulties in your life we can together begin to start moving you towards becoming the person that you want to be.

-I also help clients who are seeking – in addition to their counselling – inner peace and wellbeing through learning and developing skills in meditation, aiming to release the ills and stresses of everyday life – that which most of us unconsciously hold onto.
+I also help clients who are seeking – in addition to their counselling – inner peace and wellbeing through learning and developing skills in mindfulness therapy, aiming to release the ills and stresses of everyday life by not struggling with them, – that which most of us unconsciously do.
 These practices can have profound effects in strengthening the mind and body towards inner healing.

 Hypnotherapy to me is very much interlinked with counselling.
 That is to say that the beliefs one has constructed about themselves – quite possibly in early life – has its components sewn together in the subconscious part of the mind.
 For this reason I use hypnotherapy as an integrative part of the counselling therapy.